Opentrons/opentrons/api/docs/source/labware.rst

 Labware Library
 ******************

-The Opentrons API comes with many common labware labware built in.
-These labware can be loaded into you Python protocol using the ``labware.load()`` method, and the specific name of the labware you need.
+The Opentrons API comes with many common labware built in.
+These can be loaded into you Python protocol using the ``labware.load()`` method, and the specific name of the labware you need.

 Under the `Opentrons Labware`_ are a list of some of the most commonly used labware in the API, as well as images for how they look.